 The change in percentage composition with total sterol concentration and its seasonal variation in settling material also showed geographical differences.
-At BA, as total sterol concentration increased, coprostanol proportion also raised (r = 0.55; p < 0.005) while stigmasterol and campesterol (r = -0.56 and 0.64; p < 0.005) decreased and the remaining sterol proportions were not correlated, confirming that the increase in particulate sterol responds basically to anthropogenic discharges.
-At N, there was a strong significant correlation of total sterol concentration with cholesterol proportion (r = 68; p < 0.0001) and an inverse relationship with ethylcoprostanol and stigmasterol (r = -0.39 and -0.43 respectively; p < 0.05).
+At BA, as total sterol concentration increased, coprostanol proportion also raised (r2 = 0.30; p < 0.005) while stigmasterol and campesterol (r2 = 0.31 and 0.41; p < 0.005) decreased and the remaining sterol proportions were not correlated, confirming that the increase in particulate sterol responds basically to anthropogenic discharges.
+At N, there was a strong significant correlation of total sterol concentration with cholesterol proportion (r2 = 0.46; p < 0.0001) and an inverse relationship with ethylcoprostanol and stigmasterol (r2 = 0.15 and 0.18 respectively; p < 0.05).
 The sterol composition, on a percentage basis, showed little temporal variation except for the inverse trend of coprostanol and epicoprostanol observed at BA.
-While coprostanol proportion tends to be higher during warm months (59 ± 9.5 vs 45 ± 8.7 in cold months; p < 0.01) and correlates with total particle flux (r: 0.38; p < 0.05), its epimer increases during the cold period (2.6 ± 2.0 to 15 ± 9.2; p < 0.005) and correlates inversely to total particle flux (r: -0.70; p < 0.005).
+While coprostanol proportion tends to be higher during warm months (59 ± 9.5 vs 45 ± 8.7 in cold months; p < 0.01) and correlates with total particle flux (r2: 0.15; p < 0.05), its epimer increases during the cold period (2.6 ± 2.0 to 15 ± 9.2; p < 0.005) and correlates inversely to total particle flux (r2: 0.49; p < 0.005).
 This is in agreement with previous work in this area of Rio de la Plata estuary where the terrestrial runoff results in an enhanced discharge of organic compounds with a fresher signature during warm and rainy periods, in contrast with the less intense and more degraded signal observed during cold and dry months (Colombo et al., 2007c).
-Similarly, Puerari et al. (2012) observed an enhanced level of sewage degradation in the dry winter period in Brazilian rivers, associated with a lower terrestrial runoff.
+Similarly, Puerari et al. (2012) observed an enhanced level of sewage degradation in the dry winter period in Brazilian rivers associated with a lower terrestrial runoff.